It Took 3 Minutes For Notre Dame Fire To Be Worldwide News, 3 Weeks For Amazon Fires To Get Media Attention

 Just three minutes after a fire broke out on the roof of the historic Notre Dame cathedral in Paris, news outlets around the globe were already starting to cover the story.

-But three weeks after a series of hundreds of fires have raged through the Amazon rainforest, the situation described as an international crisis is only just starting to gain coverage from mainstream media outlets.
+But three weeks after hundreds of fires have raged through the Amazon rainforest, the situation described as an international crisis is only just starting to gain coverage from mainstream media outlets.

 That disparity has come under fire as environmental activists and politicians struggle to bring attention to the fires.
 As News.com.au reported, many have pointed to the disparity in media attention between the Notre Dame fire that broke out earlier this year and the ongoing blazes in the Amazon.
-The report noted that the fire at Notre Dame cathedral brought an immediate worldwide reaction and close to $1 billion in pledges from those helping to rebuild the historic landmark,
+The report noted that the fire at Notre Dame cathedral brought an immediate worldwide reaction and close to $1 billion in pledges from those helping to rebuild the historic landmark.

 “The world hasn’t stopped [like it did for the Notre Dame fire],” the report noted.
 “In fact, it’s only just started to get some attention, despite more than one-and-a-half soccer fields’ being destroyed every minute.
 For three whole weeks, the single largest tropical rainforest in the world is being destroyed.”